Saddle: Fitting

 A saddle, regardless of type, must fit both horse and rider.
-Saddle fitting is an art and in ideal circumstances is performed by a professional saddlemaker or saddle fitter.
+Saddle fitting is an art and in ideal circumstances is performed by a professional saddle maker or saddle fitter.
 Custom-made saddles designed for an individual horse and rider will fit the best, but are also the most expensive.
 However, many manufactured saddles provide a decent fit if properly selected, and some minor adjustments can be made.

-Horse

-The definition of a fitting saddle is still controversial; however, there is a general rule for fitting that no damage should occur to the horse's skin and no injury should be presented to any muscular or neural tissues beneath the saddle.
+The definition of a fitting saddle is still controversial; however, there is a vital rule for fitting that no damage should occur to the horse's skin and no injury should be presented to any muscular or neural tissues beneath the saddle.

-Width of the saddle is the primary means by which a saddle is measured and fitted to a horse, though length of tree and proper balance must also be considered.
+Width of the saddle is the primary means by which a saddle is measured and fitted to a horse, though length of the tree and proper balance must also be considered.
 The gullet of a saddle must clear the withers of the horse, but yet must not be so narrow as to pinch the horse's back.
 The tree must be positioned so that the tree points (English) or bars (Western) do not interfere with the movement of the horse's shoulder.
 The seat of the saddle must be positioned so that the rider, when riding correctly, is placed over the horse's center of balance.
 The bars of the saddle must not be so long that they place pressure beyond the last rib of the horse.
 A too-short tree alone does not usually create a problem, as shorter trees are most often on saddles made for children, though a short tree with an unbalanced adult rider may create abnormal pressure points.

 While a horse's back can be measured for size and shape, the saddle must be tried on the individual animal to assure proper fit.
-Saddle blankets or pads can provide assistance to correct minor fit problems, but no amount of padding can compensate for a poor-fitting saddle.
-The common problems associated with saddle fitting problems are: bridging, ill-fitting headplates and incorrect stuffing of the panels.
+Saddle blankets or pads can provide assistance to correct minor fit problems, as well as provide comfort and protection to the horse's back, but no amount of padding can compensate for a poor-fitting saddle.
+For example, saddles that are either too wide or too narrow for the horse will cause change in pressure points and ultimately muscle atrophy in the epaxial muscles.
+The common problems associated with saddle fitting are: bridging, ill-fitting headplates and incorrect stuffing of the panels.

-One saddle simply cannot fit all animals.
-Nor will a saddle fit even the same horse forever without adjustments.
-As a horse advances in conditioning, age, and training, the back muscles and even the underlying skeletal structures change to some degree.
-Thus, particularly with English saddles, a saddle fitter needs to make periodic adjustments.
-Western saddles are more difficult to adjust, though use of shims and padding can compensate for some changes.
-A lower pressure per square inch of surface area is a bit more forgiving.
-In some cases, a horse will physically develop to a degree that a different saddle may have to be purchased.